Photography Errors: How To Avoid Common Photography Mistakes

 Building off the last subtopic, here are a few composition mistakes that I've run into and how to avoid or fix them.
 Again, this is purely opinion.
 Who knows, this may be precisely what you need for great photos or at least better photos, right?
 If you agree with what I'm saying, add it to your creative process!
 If not, no worries!

 This is something I hear from professionals - even to this day.
-This includes photographers that've been in the business a lot longer than I have.
+This includes photographers that have been in the business a lot longer than I have.
 All I do is shake my head and keep doing my thing.

 This is the statement made when a photographer or videographer is tired of taking the same shot (or doesn't care about the images).
 Again, laziness plays a significant role in someone saying it.